quickapps/docs/en/developers/core-libraries/static-cache.rst

 .. php:trait:: StaticCacheTrait

-Provides simple cache functionality.
-Allows classes to optimize their methods by providing a simple `cache()` static method for reading and writing values.
+Provides simple cache functionality that allows classes to optimize their methods by providing a simple `cache()` static method used for reading and writing information.

 Usage